The other day I went to dinner and it made me appreciate the need for fast application programming interfaces (APIs). Confused? Let me explain.

 - 30 ms to deliver wireless data.
 Ubiquitous connectivity is on the horizon with the introduction of 5G technologies, which promises peak speeds of up to 1 Gbps and latency of less than 30 ms. Why such low latency?
 Because 5G needs to be that fast to replace in‑home WiFi and wireline broadband like fiber and cable modems.

 Real time is all about minimal delay, and the tolerance for latency is getting lower and lower.
-It’s fair to say that real time has to be at least 30 ms, and in some cases as low as 13 ms.
+It’s fair to say that to be perceived as real time, processing has to take no more than 30 ms, and in some cases as low as 13 ms.

 Real-Time Experiences Require Real‑Time APIs